Gloucestershire seamer Price signs new contract

 "He has an all-round ability that has exciting potential and I look forward to seeing this grow into match-winning performances for the team."

-Gloucestershire begin their Division Two campaign in the County Championship away to Glamorgan on Thursday, 6 April.
+Gloucestershire begin their Division Two campaign in the County Championship at Glamorgan on Thursday, 6 April.